Come over and see the new look!

 This past October was a difficult month for me.
 Leading up, throughout the summer I found I had less and less energy, needed a nap every evening after work, and couldn't get enough to drink.
 Now, when I tell you that the last 3 weeks in October I couldn't drink enough... it was a wicked thirst!

+I will tell you that I diagnosed myself, but my spouse will tell you a different story.
 Right - I didn't want to hear what she had to say, so once again I went the hard way.

 I wasn't able to see my doctor until the last week of the month, so I consulted my local pharmacy.
 I was given a blood glucose testing kit, and my first result was a very abnormal 470!
 For those that don't know, normal glucose runs around 80 to 125.
 When I saw my doctor on 10/29 he told me I was highly diabetic.
 For those in the know, my A1C was an astonishing 10.